Learning how to write dialogue that conveys plot and jumps off the page by studying the best dialogue examples.

 But if you’re learning how to write dialogue between two characters what is the first basic step to all of this?

-Extracting what those characters want.
+They are extracting what those characters want.
 It all flows from there.

 Let’s peruse some dialogue examples.